St James' Park: Rugby league

 On 30 and 31 May 2015, the stadium held the Super League Magic Weekend.
-St James' Park was chosen to host the event after the City of Manchester Stadium, which had hosted the event annually since 2012, became unavailable.
+St. James' Park was chosen to host the event after the City of Manchester Stadium, which had hosted the event annually since 2012, became unavailable.

 The event was considered a success, with the 2015 event setting both single-day and aggregate attendance records for the event.
-The Magic Weekend returned to St James' Park in 2016, breaking the aggregate crowd record in the process, and returned once again for 2017 and 2018.
+The Magic Weekend returned to St. James' Park in 2016, breaking the aggregate crowd record in the process, and returned once again for 2017 and 2018.

 Magic Weekend returned to Newcastle in April 2021, for the 2021 Season, after previously been held at Anfield for the 2019 Season and being cancelled for the 2020 season.
 Magic continued to be played at Newcastle in 2022 and 2023, before being moved to Elland Road, home of Leeds United, for the 2024 season, where it was renamed to "MAGIC WKND".

-It is going to be used again for MAGIC WKND 2025 on the 3&4 of May.
+It was again used for MAGIC WKND 2025 on the 3&4 of May.

-There have been three rugby league internationals played at St James' Park.
+There have been three rugby league internationals played at St. James' Park.
 The stadium is hosted the opening ceremony and opening game of the 2021 Rugby League World Cup – Men’s tournament, the first rugby league international to be played at the stadium for 110 years.